16th International Conference on Interactive Theorem Proving

 style (v2021.1.3) and must be submitted electronically as pdf

-files through HotCRP (link tba).
+files through HotCRP.

 All submissions are expected to be accompanied by supplementary material containing verifiable evidence of